 A tobacco addiction is harder to hide than other addictions.
 This is largely because tobacco is legal, easily obtained, and can be consumed in public.
-Also, the smell of the addiction follows the smoker in their hair and clothing.

 - cannot stop smoking or chewing, despite attempts to quit

 - has withdrawal symptoms when they try to quit (shaky hands, sweating, irritability, or rapid heart rate)

 - must smoke or chew after every meal or after long periods of time without using, such as after a movie or work meeting

 - needs tobacco products to feel “normal” or turns to them during times of stress